jipgg/Dluau/README.md

 It extends the Luau C API with a minimal set of utilities to standardize/synchronize userdata type tags and namecall stringatoms for more easily extending the environment with external Luau C API that can be dynamically loaded with the builtin `dlimport` library.

-A `cinterop` library with support for creating raw C bindings for exported C functions as well as partial support for mapping usable POD C struct wrappers (`structinfo`) that can be used to interpret c struct values.

 For this to work reliably the runtime consists of a shared dll named `dluaulib.dll` which other dlls can link to or import symbols from.

 Also does it provide an abstraction layer for the windows executable host.
 As opposed to Linux, Windows differentiates between true console applications and windows applications,